lightning-js/blits/docs/components/props.md

 For more advanced usage, you can define props using an array with an `object` for each prop, instead of just a string with the accepted name.
 Within each prop object, you can:

 - Specify a _default value_ for the prop if it's omitted.
-- _Validate_ the value of the prop based on certain criteria.
 - Mark the prop as _required_.
 - Apply a `cast` function to modify the value passed as a prop.